garybernhardt/explicit_import/README.md

 ## DESCRIPTION:

 This module adds explicit imports to Ruby.
-By calling the new Module.import method, all constants in the class's namespace will be replaced by placeholders, except a few core types and those that are explicitly imported.
+By calling the `import` method during class or module definition, all constants in the module's namespace will be replaced by placeholders, except a few core types and those that are explicitly imported.
 For example, in this class:

     class Joe
       import 'File'